Philadelphia Pennsylvania, USA Travel Guide

 Reading Terminal Market (food, crafts), Italian Market (produce, specialties).

 Old City, Chestnut Hill, Manayunk for crafts.
 Walnut Street (Rittenhouse) for luxury.
-King of Prussia Mall outside city.
+King of Prussia Mall beyond the city.

 Philly apparel, Liberty Bell replicas, Tastykakes.
-Support local, ethically sourced goods.
-Check customs for shipping.
+Support local, responsibly sourced goods.
+Check customs for sending.